Skip to Main Content

 Global Animation Capital

-Japanese motion designers work within the world's most influential animation industry, bringing anime-honed precision and storytelling mastery to every project.
+Japanese motion designers work inside the world's most influential animation industry.
+They bring anime-honed precision and storytelling skill to each project.

 02.